by Freddy Tran Nager, Founder of Atomic Tango + Marketing Professor…

 Social media does have a role to play in creating content that’s shareable and easily consumed on phones without busting data caps, but it should be part of a campaign using multiple media.
 And yes, that includes television… and radio… and the backs of food trucks that we Los Angelenos can’t help but stare at while stuck in the parking lots we ironically call “traffic.”

 Thinking that social media is the best way to reach Millennials is ignoring reality.
-Thinking it’s the only way to reach Millennials is a recipe for failure.
+Thinking it’s the only way to reach Millennials is ignorance and a recipe for failure.

 2. Marketers need to factor in the price of the product in developing an outreach strategy.